What does ‘remote access to database’ mean?

 3.3 Adobe Digital Editions: you are now ready to read DRM-restricted books on your computer

-Additionally, you need to register to EBSCO to be able to download DRM-restricted e-books on EBSCO's platform.
+You must create a separate account to EBSCO in order to download DRM-restricted e-books on EBSCO's platform.